pertusa/programming2/memory/memory.md

 > Even if a pointer is passed by value, you can modify the contents of the memory address to which it points, as we are passing by value the memory address where it points to, **not its contents**.
 This is the reason why C arrays are always passed by reference, since they are actually pointers.

-If we pass a pointer by reference, then we are allowing the modification of the **memory address** it contains, being able to point it to another memory area.
+If we pass a pointer by reference, then we are allowing the modification of the **memory address** it contains, being able to point it to a different memory area.
 For example:

 ```c++
 void f2 (int *&p)   // The pointer is passed by reference